-Shipwreck is a retro style top down adventure game that is quite obviously influenced by games in the Legend of Zelda series.
+Shipwreck is a retro-styled, top-down adventure game that is quite obviously influenced by games in The Legend of Zelda series.
 It’s a fun experience.
 Basically, your ship gets wrecked on this island, so you need another to leave.
 You adventure to get one, but the only way to do so is to use the one ship on the island once the mayor allows it.
 So you end up having to help the mayor solve the island’s problem.
 A ghost showed up recently, locked itself away in the island’s lighthouse, and has been causing storms which disrupt the people’s way of life.
 You must stop this evil ghost.
 To open the lighthouse, you need to obtain four seals, each in their own dungeon protected by monsters.
 Typical adventure stuff.
 Go to the dungeons, get new items, use the items to complete the dungeons and fight the bosses.
 Get the seals.
 Do the final dungeon, beat the final boss, and win the game.
 Also, you more than likely will be able to get all the achievements just by playing normally, which is good if you care about getting achievements I suppose.
 The music is alright.
 The retro style is nice if you’re into that.
 And you get to run around hitting things with a sword.
 What can I say?
 It’s fun.
 However, I feel this game has some rough downsides.
 While it’s clearly inspired by Zelda games, it seems to lack a lot of what makes Zelda games so entertaining.

 There’s not much story in Shipwreck, instead just surviving on a main plot.
 That’s fine by me, but some people will see this as a point of disconnect.
 My point of disconnect was moreso from the fact that there’s a distinct lack of characterization.
 The main character has no personality or lines, but that’s because it’s YOU.
 The part that bugs me is that none of the people in the game have any real personality.
 Everyone is rather bland and most of the townspeople will say nothing of consequence to your journey or the world building.
 It makes them feel very forgettable and doesn’t motivate you to help them.
 All the villain does is cause storms, so there’s not a lot there to make you really hate them or understand them as a villain, which is sad for the main villain of the game.
 So your only real motivation to beat this villain is to leave the island and beat the game.
 Kind of a weak motivator.